Zero-day options: What to know about this risky short-term trading strategy

 Zero-day options have increasingly become a trading tool for “go-for-broke” retail investors.
-But despite that fancy name, zero-day options are regular options on their last day before expiration.
+But despite that fancy name, zero-day options are regular options with just one day until expiration.

 Because of this, zero-day options can act like options on steroids.
 The right options could soar thousands of percent on their last day of existence.
 However, most finish the day worth basically their trading price of the day before — either some amount of money or almost nothing at all.